sofiaatif/sofiaatif/README.md

         Diploma in Data Analysis

 Project
-        • Utilized comprehensive insights obtained through the exploration, cleaning, and analysis of the dataset
+        • Utilized comprehensive insights obtained through the exploration, cleaning, and analysis of the dataset.
         • The project featured a well-structured presentation with essential sections, including the introduction, data exploration, analysis methodology, findings, and conclusion.
         • Demonstrated strong presentation skills, ensuring clarity and engagement while effectively addressing potential questions.
         • Insights and recommendations were presented in an organized and visually appealing format, successfully conveying the significance of the data-driven analysis of COVID-19 datasets.